 Plugin audit and optimization.
 Remove what’s unnecessary.
 Replace what’s bloated.
 Configure what remains properly.

-Our 239-point UX framework applied to your checkout, navigation, search, and product pages.
+UX optimization applied to your checkout, navigation, search, and product pages.
 Based on Baymard Institute research, implemented for WooCommerce.

 ROI: 3-4 months.
 Same performance as headless.
 A third of the cost.

-Your WooCommerce Store Doesn’t Need a $100K Rebuild
+Your WooCommerce Store Doesn’t Need a $100K Headless Build

 For 95% of WooCommerce stores with performance problems, optimization achieves the same results at a third of the cost, with payback in 3-4 months instead of 12-24.

-Your store could be achieving sub-second loads, 90+ PageSpeed scores, and double-digit conversion improvements—without betting $100K on an architecture change.
+Your store could be achieving half-second page loads (460-560ms), 90+ PageSpeed scores, and double-digit conversion improvements – without betting $100K on an architecture change.

 Success Stories from Similar Stores